Safeguarding

 At Blowers Green Primary, we are committed to ensuring that every child’s health and wellbeing needs are met so they can thrive in school.
 We understand that some pupils require additional medical support, and we take great care to ensure that this is managed safely, sensitively, and in partnership with families and health professionals.

-We are proud to have our own Mental Health First Aider and First Aider at Work, Miss Parkes, who leads our approach to health and medical care in school.
-Mrs Parkes liaises directly with medical professionals to ensure that all medical care plans are accurate, up to date, and effectively shared with relevant staff.
+We are proud to have our own Mental Health First Aiders Miss Parkes and Miss Bell and First Aider at Work, Miss Parkes, who leads our approach to health and medical care in school.
+Mrs Parkes liaises directly with medical professionals to ensure that all medical care plans are accurate, up to date, and effectively shared with relevant staff

 A significant proportion of our support staff are Paediatric First Aid trained, ensuring rapid support in the event of an injury or medical concern.
 In addition, all staff working in and alongside EYFS are Paediatric First Aid trained, enabling expert response to the needs of our youngest pupils.